twilio-labs/twilio-mixologist/README.md

   <h1 align="center">Twilio Barista</h1>
 </p>

-> :construction: This version is still very much work in progress.
-The setup instructions and documentation will follow soon :construction:

 # About

 Twilio Barista is an application that allows you to solve the problem of long queues at barista stands at events.
 Attendees can order their coffee via various Twilio-powered channels, baristas get all orders on a website that can be loaded via a tablet and once an order is done the attendee will be notified via the system to come and pick it up.
 No more queueing and efficient coffee ☕️ ordering! 🎉